novakboskov/DShelL/README.md

-# dsl
+# About

-A Clojure DSL designed to emit shell (bash or MS-DOS shell) code.
+DShelL is a Clojure DSL designed to emit shell (bash or MS-DOS shell) code.

 ## License